 The flat design makes them much easier to lace, so you can get your boots on and get onto the trail without hanging around.
 The design also makes them very comfortable, especially in that all-important instep area.

-The laces are 8mm wide and feature a 2mm tip which makes them compatible with almost all hiking and work boots; they’re nothing if not diverse!
+The laces are 8mm wide and feature a 2mm tip which makes them compatible with almost all hiking and works boots; they’re nothing if not diverse!

 But what is most exciting about these laces is that they won’t need to be replaced for a very long time.
 Not only are they durable beyond all imagination but they are also anti-fade.
 No matter how many times you run them through the washing machine, they will remain bright and radiant.